-The rise of “ Zoom-bombing”—where hackers hacked Zoom meetings to spread malicious content—has led to a need for video call security.
+Though Zoom is offering the team features including team chat, call queues, and IVR but the rise of “ Zoom-bombing” where hackers hacked Zoom meetings to spread malicious content—has led to a need for video call security.
 Check your video conferencing software’s security settings that make meetings secured and locked to prevent such attacks.
 You should also use unique IDs and passwords for these calls and create invite-only meetings so that others do not have access.

 6. Create Strong Passwords